-We will retain your personal data for as long as we reasonably require in light of the purpose(s) for which we are holding it and all relevant legal, commercial and operational considerations.
+We will retain your personal information for as long as we reasonably require in light of the purpose(s) for which we are holding it and all relevant legal, commercial and operational considerations.

-As a Scottish Innovation Centre, we may have to comply with statutory retention periods as required by the Scottish Funding Council.
+As a Scottish Innovation Centre, we may have to comply with statutory retention periods as required by our funders.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted online or through the website.
 Any transmission is at your own risk.
 Once we have received your information, we use strict procedures and security features to try to prevent unauthorised access.